 - Click the "COPY TO CLIPBOARD" button or manually copy the token number in the box.

-- Open the Device Management
+- Open the Airtame settings

 - Paste the Token under "Cloud Token"

-- Click the "Apply Settings" button
+- Click the "Apply changes" button

 When using the Airtame cloud, some information about your devices will be saved.
 This information includes: